ABSTRACT

 V. CONCLUSION

-In order to motivate an employee, Adam’s Equity Theory holds true to an extent however, sometimes employers should consider unequal treatment among employees.
+To motivate an employee, Adam’s Equity Theory holds to an extent; however, sometimes employers should consider unequal treatment among employees.

 VI.
 REFERENCES